yifso/nteract/docs/notes/components-group.md

 }
 ```

-As you can see from the example above, the connected `CodeCell` component expects to receive a `contentRef` and an `id`.
-The `conntetRef` is a unique ID that is used to refer to the model of a particular notebook in the nteract core Redux state.
-The `id` is the cell ID that references the cell as it is stored in the nteract core Redux state.

 All the connected components expect either a `contentRef` or a `id`.
-These two pieces of information are used to resolve the correct data from the Redux state and pass it to the component.
+These two pieces of information  resolve the correct data from the Redux state and pass it to the component.

-### Extending your notebook UI with @nteract/stateful-components
+### Extending notebook UI

 This suite of React components provides several points of extensibility for the UI.
-This document covers them here.

 #### Extending Editors

 nteract ships with the CodeMirror editor in its desktop and Jupyter extensions.
-However, you might want to use an alternative editor in your own notebook based UI.
+However, alternative editors are available for use in your own notebook based UI.

+**Example:**
 To add your own editor to the nteract UI, create a React component that encompasses the editor.

 ```
 class MyCoolEditor extends React.Component {